kinotto/reactive-form-validator/README.md

 # Reactive form validator

-Simple library to handle form input validation following a reactive approach (rxjs), built with typescript can be used with any client side framework like react or angular
+Simple library to handle form input validation following a reactive approach (rxjs 5), built with typescript can be used with any client side framework like react or angular

-the compiled file is just 48kb and has no dependency a part from rxjs 5

 The idea behind the library is to have an Observable validator coupled with a specific dom element and to subscribe to this observable to check if the element is is valid and modify the dom accordingly (eg. add some error classes etc.)